-Q In this context, the Information & Telecommunication Technology (ITT) Committee brings together Industry members to serve as active role-player in this era of significant transformation for the sector.
+In this context, the Information & Telecommunication Technology (ITT) Committee brings together Industry members to serve as active role-player in this era of significant transformation for the sector.
 To anticipate the introduction of new technologies, evaluate their impact and benefit, and understand how to improve existing systems and their evolution.
 To promote innovation and move favourable developments forward, suggesting recommendations, disseminating technical knowledge, and good practices in information and telecommunication systems.
 Within UITP, the ITT Committee maintains a permanent exchange on these topics with the operators, the organizing authorities, and the other sector actors.
 There are currently approximately 30 active members.
 The Information and Communication Technology Committee meets twice yearly.
-Each meeting features a joint session bringing together the industry members of ITT, and the Information Technology & Innovation Committee (IT&I) made up of IT experts from public transport operators and authorities.
+Each meeting features a joint session bringing together the industry members of ITT, and operators and authorities.

+(IT&I) made up of IT experts from public transport